dgaydukov/cert-aws/sa/files/sa.md

 * if any explicit deny found evaluation is stopped and deny applied
 * if any explicit allow found evaluation continue until it's find deny - then deny applied, or not found deny - allow applied
+* if neither deny/allow find than default deny applied Federation - process to move authentication/authorization into third party to handle, so you get token from user which you verify against third party provider.
-* if neither deny/allow find than default deny applied Identity federation - grant to external identities ability to secure access aws (both management console & API) without creating iam users.
+Identity federation - grant to external identities ability to secure access aws (both management console & API) without creating iam users.
 External identities can be of 3 types (2 created from iam console by adding identity provider, 1 from cognito):
 * SAML - corporate IdP (microsoft AD, aws AD).
 ADFS (Active Directory Federation Services) - used to connect AD to iam using SAML protocol.
 When you create role choose SAML type.
 * OpenId Connect - web IdP (cognito, facebook, google or any other openId connect).
 When you create role choose web identity type.